carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 ### Plot the data
 One way to produce a plot of the data is to use the ggpubr package.
-The ggpubr package is a wrapper for ggplot2 and serves to simplify the ggplot2 syntax.
+The ggpubr package is a wrapper for ggplot2 and can simplify some of the ggplot2 syntax.
 The only drawback is that it may not have all of the flexibility of ggplot2.
-However, if you're new to R, ggpubr is a gentle introduction to making publication quality figures in R. In this next code chunk, I use the `ggpubr()` function on our C3E9 data, specify the x and y variables, set add to `"mean"` to plot the means, set `desc_stat = "mean_ci"` to plot the confidence intervals, set `error.plot = "errorbar"` to draw the error bars, and `width = .1` to specify the length of errorbar tips.
+In this next code chunk, I use the `ggpubr()` function on our C3E9 data, specify the x and y variables, set add to `"mean"` to plot the means, set `desc_stat = "mean_ci"` to plot the confidence intervals, set `error.plot = "errorbar"` to draw the error bars, and `width = .1` to specify the length of errorbar tips.
 The rest of the options are straightforward.